-There can be fees for international credit card use.
+Yes, there can be fees for international credit card use.
 But they’re avoidable if you make the right moves, starting with picking the right credit card.
-Foreign transaction fees are the main concern.
-Nine in 10 credit cards charge them.
-But since WalletHub tracks 1,000+ credit cards, we’ve got plenty of no foreign fee cards for you to consider.
-Furthermore, you need to watch out for:
+Foreign transaction fees are the main concern, as many credit cards charge them.
+But there are plenty of no foreign fee cards for you to consider.

 In addition, if you decide to convert hard currency at a local bank or airport kiosk, you’re going to lose a lot to fees and high exchange rates.
-So try to use plastic for as much as possible when traveling abroad.
-In particular, a Visa or Mastercard with no foreign fee can save you up to 9% on currency exchange.
-Finally, if you choose a card that doesn’t offer rental car insurance or general travel insurance, you could be playing with fire.
+So, try to use plastic as much as possible when traveling abroad.
+In particular, Visa or Mastercard credit cards with no foreign transaction fees can save you more than 9% on currency exchange.